tomoyamachi/gocarts/README.md

   gost [command]

 Available Commands:
-  fetch       Fetch the data of the security tracker help        Help about any command notify      Notifiy update abount the specified CVE register    Register CVEs to monitor server      Start security tracker HTTP server
+  fetch     Fetch the data of the X-CERT alerts tui       Search alerts by CVE ID in TUI

 Flags:
       --dbpath string       /path/to/sqlite3 or SQL connection string